 As someone who spends the majority of his day tapping away on a keyboard and glued to twin 24" HD monitors, I am going to help you with some simple decisions to make your next purchase easier.

-So what qualifies me to tell you what you should buy and what you shouldn't.
-Well ultimately nothing....
-The fact is there are alot of options and alot of good choices can be made, the key is making the right choice for you.
-I have made numerous IT choices in the past some good and some bad.
-I think that now I know enough to make a reasonably educated choice based on my needs and experience here is my 2c worth.
+So, what qualifies me to tell you what you should buy and what you shouldn't?
+Well ultimately nothing...
+The fact is, there are a lot of options and a lot of good choices that can be made but the key is making the right choice for you.
+I have made numerous IT choices in the past, some good and some bad.
+I think that now I know enough to make a reasonably educated choice based on my needs and experience so here is my 2c worth.

 What is your need?

 Here are some simple questions to ask yourself when looking for a new computing device.

 - Is this device for work or for home / personal use?

 - Do you need to be able to travel with this device?